 Here are a couple reasons why you should not let your old 401(k) sit idle for long.

-The people at the Internal Revenue Service (IRS) are sticklers about the rules for a retirement plan rollover.
+The people at the Internal Revenue Service (IRS) are sticklers about the 401(k) rollover.
 You can withdraw the money in your 401(k) plan, but that is almost always a horrible idea.
 You will forgo future earnings on that money.
-You will also most likely have to pay taxes and a penalty.
+You will also have to pay taxes and a penalty.

 Because a 401(k) plan is tax deferred, you will owe federal and state income tax on the amount of money that you withdraw.
 This will count as ordinary income and can push you up into the next tax bracket if you are not careful.
 Also, if you are under 59½ years old, you typically have to pay a 10% penalty for a premature distribution.
 Between the taxes and the penalty, this can be a significant chunk out of your retirement savings.

 You could have your fund manager send you a distribution check directly which will be made out to you.
 Then, you will have to deposit the funds in your new employer’s 401(k) retirement plan.
 Or, you can conduct an indirect rollover into an IRA of your choosing.
-But, both of these options are very dangerous.
-You only have 60 days to deposit the funds, or the IRS will consider it a premature distribution.
+But, both of these 401(k) rollover options are very dangerous.
+There’s a time limit of 60 days in which you can deposit the funds, or the IRS will consider it a premature distribution (translation: withdrawal) and tax and penalize you accordingly.

 Rolling over your 401(k) directly from your previous employer to your new one keeps you investing.
 There is something to to be said for inertia.
 It is powerful.
 Because once you stop investing, it can be a nightmare for many to find the motivation to start back up again.
 You’re already doing it – just continue.